2019 EVENT DATES

 COME GRAB A COFFEE AND HANG WITH US.

-NO RSVP IS NECESSARY - JUST BRING THE GOOD VIBES!
+NO RSVP NECESSARY.
+JUST SHOW UP & BRING THE GOOD VIBES!

 MORE ABOUT #THEMOTOSOCIALMONTREAL

 With our vision set on building community and building camaraderie, we've joined forces with the rad crew behind ONELAND Magazine in Montreal.
-Together with founder Charles-Édouard Carrier, Co-Founder Catherine David and their team, Guillaume Tellier and Roxanne Bergeron we will continue hosting our monthly events and bringing the community together in Montreal.
+Together with founder Charles-Édouard Carrier, Co-Founder Catherine David and their team, Roxanne Bergeron and Jean-Sébastien Dénommé we will continue hosting our monthly events and bringing the community together in Montreal.
 Come hang with us!

 We're MORE ABOUT THE PEOPLE.